-- 30. The Regulations and this Handbook apply to any person who is not a financial services business but, by way of business, provides accountancy services. - 31.
-More specifically, the Regulations and this Handbook apply to accountants when, on behalf of or for a client, they prepare for or carry out transactions in relation to the following activities defined by the FATF - - (a) the acquisition or disposal of an interest in or in respect of real property (including for the avoidance of doubt a leasehold interest); - (b) the management of client money, securities or other assets; - (c) the management of bank, savings or securities accounts; - (d) the organisation of contributions for the creation, operation management or administration of companies; or - (e) the creation, operation or management or administration of legal persons or arrangements, and the acquisition or disposal of business entities, - 32.
+32. The Regulations and this Handbook apply to any person who is not a financial services business but, by way of business, provides accountancy services.
+The

+- Regulations and the Handbook do not cover accountants providing services privately on an unremunerated basis. - 33.
+More specifically, the Regulations and this Handbook apply to accountants when, on behalf of or for a client, they prepare for or carry out transactions in relation to the following activities defined by the FATF - - (a) the acquisition or disposal of real property or any interest therein; - (b) the management of client money, securities or other assets; - (c) the management of bank, savings or securities accounts; - (d) the organisation of contributions for the creation, operation management or administration of companies; or - (e) the creation, operation or management or administration of legal persons or arrangements, and the acquisition or disposal of business entities. - 34.
+It should be noted that "management" means running something, or controlling or taking charge of it, so there is an element of active intervention with a power to make decisions in respect of the asset in question.
+Although the management of a bank account is wider than simply opening a client account, the fact that an accountant has simply opened a client account for the funds of his client does not necessarily mean of itself that he is not managing them.
+In some cases it may therefore be the nature of the services that are to be provided under the contract for services that are decisive rather than what the accountant actually does with the asset in question. - 35.
 A significant number of accountancy firms who have in the past provided services in respect of (d) and (e) above made arrangements for those services to be carried out by related fiduciary entities, which are regulated under the Regulation of Fiduciaries, Administration Businesses and Company Directors, etc (Bailiwick of Guernsey) Law, 2000, as amended.
-Additionally, a number of accountancy firms are licensed under the Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended, to carry out the services identified in (b) and (c).
-If you are uncertain whether the Regulations and this Handbook apply to your work, you are advised to seek legal advice on the individual circumstances of your practice.

-- 33. Those involved in the provision of management consultancy services or interim management should be particularly alert to the possibility that they could be within the scope of the AML/CFT regime to the extent they supply any of the defined services when acting under a contract for services in the course of business.
-If you are uncertain whether the Regulations and this Handbook apply to your work, you are advised to seek legal advice on the individual circumstances of your practice. - 34.
+Additionally, a number of accountancy firms are licensed under the Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended, to carry out the services identified in (b) and (c) above.
+If you are uncertain whether the Regulations and this Handbook apply to your work, you are advised to seek legal advice on the individual circumstances of your practice. - 36.
+This Handbook comes into force for accountants on 7 November 2008. - 37.
+Those involved in the provision of management consultancy services or interim management should be particularly alert to the possibility that they could be within the scope of the AML/CFT regime to the extent they supply any of the defined services when acting under a contract for services in the course of business.
+If you are uncertain whether the Regulations and this Handbook apply to your work, you are advised to seek legal advice on the individual circumstances of your practice. - 38.
 Section 11.2.1 of this Handbook provides information on features or activities of accountancy practices which may give rise to suspicion.